bertkdowns/thesis/notes/proposal.proposal.md

 Inevitably, feedback and requirements from these case studies will necessitate development of new features and refinement of workflows.
 These changes in requirements form the key data points of this research.
 They provide insight into how standards, frameworks, and technologies affect the development pace, quality, functionality, and reliability of a Digital Twin.

 Through application of software engineering practices, the architecture of the platform will gradually adjust to better the problem domain.
 This principle of incremental change to "grow" an architecture is widely documented in the software industry [@foote1997big].
-Observing whether this architecture decreases the amount of accidental complexity involved in building a digital twin will test my hypothesis.
+It is expected that through this process, the the amount of accidental complexity involved in building a digital twin will decrease.

+### Measuring Complexity

+Ivan et al. would argue that software systems are not truly complex, as they are complicated finite approximations of real world systems and therefore decomposable into many simple problems [@ivan2013complexity].
+In this context, complexity can be considered a measure of the entropy or complicatedness of the system; how many different interactions need to be considered [@harrison1992entropy]. *Structural Complexity* specifically focuses on the structure of the program itself.

+To test my hypothesis, I will compare the structural complexity of Process Digital Twin systems built using the Ahuora Digital Twin Platform with the equivalent Digital Twins built using conventional simulation and data processing techniques.
+I will not consider the internal complexity of the Ahuora Digital Twin Platform itself, because that is not exposed to someone who is using the platform to build a Digital Twin.

+Less structurally complex systems should be easier to build [@complexityofsystems], and thus I can draw conclusions on the benifits the Ahuora Digital Twin Platform provides.

 <!---
 In the appendix, include some potential characteristics, and some potential case studies